Robert Blake (actor): Career as an adult

-In 1967, Blake experienced a career breakout due to his work in the film In Cold Blood.
-Blake played real-life murderer Perry Smith.
-Richard Brooks received two Oscar nominations for the film: one for his direction, and one for his adaptation of Truman Capote's book.With In Cold Blood, Blake was the first actor to utter the expletive "bullshit" in a mainstream American motion picture.
+In 1967, Blake had a career breakthrough with the film In Cold Blood.
+He played real-life murderer Perry Smith, whom he physically resembled.
+Richard Brooks received two Oscar nominations for the film: one for his direction, and one for his adaptation of Truman Capote's book.
+With In Cold Blood, Blake was the first actor to utter the expletive "bullshit" in a mainstream American motion picture.